-7 Ways to Start Using Data in your Marketing Plans
+7 Ways to Use Data in Marketing Plans

 Data is the key to your marketing efforts; it allows you to determine how well your marketing has been doing and how you can improve your marketing efforts.
 Unfortunately, not every business has a good grasp on how to incorporate data into their marketing strategy.